Being Unable To Get Pregnant Is Not A Crime, Society Needs To Stop Penalizing Women: Gitanjali Banerjee

 I have PCOD, Polycystic Ovarian Syndrome.
 Simply put, I have irregular periods, excess hair growth, acne, obesity, and it may lead to me being infertile i.e., inability to bear a child.
 While today, at the age of 24, this is not my prime concern, there will come a time when my inability to conceive will render me incapable of matching society’s definition of being a woman.
 Will the society judge and criticise me for something I don’t control?
 The answer is, sadly, yes.

 Thousands of women in India, suffering from various ailments and health issues, are unable to conceive and are infinitely judged, insulted, and criticised for it.
 But isn’t it the life story of every girl and woman who doesn’t measure up to society’s pre-decided version of supposed perfection.
 It’s high time that this superficial mentality is done away with and women are celebrated for who they are – strong and unrelenting.

-With this goal in mind, IWB brings to you its latest campaign #JudgeMeNot, in collaboration with Craftsvilla, which focuses on breaking the binds of society’s judgement on everything from a woman’s outer appearance, the fact she is fertile or her professional choices.
+With this goal in mind, IWB brings to you its latest campaign #JudgeMeNot, which focuses on breaking the binds of society’s judgement on everything from a woman’s outer appearance, the fact she is fertile or her professional choices.
 And the first warrior to share her story with us is Gitanjali Banerjee, who talks about how societal pressures and standards almost broke her when she couldn’t get pregnant and how she emerged from it stronger than ever.